Azure-Samples/azure-sdk-for-go-samples/README.md

     (* are required for service principal authentication)

-    (** is required for device flow authentication.
-See: [Integrating applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications))
+    (** is required for device flow authentication)

-    Using [the Azure CLI][azure-cli], you can get your subscription ID by running `az account list`.
-You can check your tenant ID and get a client ID and secret by running `az ad sp create-for-rbac -n "<yourAppName>"`.
+    Using [the Azure CLI][azure-cli], you can get your subscription ID and tenant ID by running `az account show`.

+    For service principal authentication, get a client ID and secret by running `az ad sp create-for-rbac -n "<yourAppName>"`.

+    For device flow authentication, get your client ID running `az ad app create --display-name "<yourAppName>" --native-app --requiredResourceAccess @manifest.json`.

     If `AZURE_RESOURCE_GROUP_PREFIX` isn't specified, `azure-samples-go` will be used.